0xKryptonian/RealmOS/documents/V1_COMPLETION_GUIDE.md

-# HederaVerse v1 - Frontend Completion Guide
+# RealmOS v1 - Frontend Completion Guide

 ## ✅ What I've Built For You